WowzaMediaSystems/wse-plugin-avmix/README.md

 ## Usage

-When the application is started, the **avMixNames** property values are used to configure each output stream.
-Starting one either the audio or video source triggers the output stream to start.
-The stream will continue to run as long as one of the sources is running and the stream will stop automatically.
+When the application is started, the **avMixNames** property values are used to configure the output stream.
+Starting either the audio or video source triggers the output stream to start.
+The stream will continue to run as long as one of the sources is running and the stream will stop automatically when both sources are stopped.
 If **sortDelay** is set, then the output startup, playback, and shutdown will be delayed by this amount of time.

 This module provides the following functionality: